bme-omikk/tudprog/docs/kutej/2023/emk/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: kutej
+layout: kutej_emk
 tud_title: Kutatók éjszakája 2023
 tud_about_url: /kutej/2023/about/
 tud_about: Rólunk
 home: Home